Germany's Next Topmodel season 17

-The international destinations of this cycle are Athens, Mykonos, Los Angeles and Ibiza.
-Due to the COVID-19 epidemic, this season is filmed under strict COVID-19 regulations like travel restrictions.
-Nevertheless, this was the first cycle to film abroad since the fifteenth cycle since the previous cycle was filmed entirely in Germany.
+Due to the COVID-19 epidemic, the season was filmed under strict COVID-19 regulations, including travel restrictions.
+Nevertheless, this was the first season to film abroad since the fifteenth season, as the previous season was filmed entirely in Germany.
+However, a preselection was still held instead of open castings, and the first episode once again started with 31 finalists.The international destinations of this season were set in Athens, Mykonos, Los Angeles and Ibiza.

-The winner of this season was 18-year-old Lou-Anne Gleißenebner-Teskey from Klosterneuburg, Austria, who is notably the first model in Top Model history to compete with her mother.

-This cycle also features a variety of models of varying ages, heights and shapes.